Issue the correct periods of notice

 Employers who don't need employees to work out all or part of the notice period can make a payment in lieu of notice, if the contract allows for it or the employee is willing to accept it.
 This should cover all the benefits the employee would otherwise have enjoyed during the notice period, including pay, bonuses, accrued holiday etc.

 It is important to take legal advice when deciding whether or not to include a payment in lieu provision in the contract, as its inclusion can have a knock on effect on your ability to enforce restrictive covenants against the employee.
+Restrictive covenants are designed to prevent employees from disclosing or using confidential information, trade secrets, etc, and/or soliciting or dealing with customers during a specified period after leaving the business.
+Restrictive covenant law is challenging and it is recommended that you take legal advice prior to drawing any up.
 There are also important tax provisions.

 Compromise and conciliated agreements